 What GPS collar should I use?

 Tractive (subscription, $7 to $13/month, accurate to 3 to 5 metres) or Fi Series 3 (~$200 hardware, optional subscription).
 Both work in Calgary.
-Pair with current microchip registration through Calgary Animal Services.
-Both layers matter.
+Pair the GPS with a current microchip registration and a current Calgary pet licence under the Responsible Pet Ownership Bylaw.
+All three layers matter.

 What do I do when my Husky escapes?

-First 30 minutes: do not chase, activate GPS, track by car or foot, get low and offer treats if you spot them, call 311, post on Calgary Lost Pets Facebook groups.
-Most escaped Calgary Huskies are recovered within 24 hours when GPS plus social media plus Animal Services are activated quickly.
+First 30 minutes: do not chase, activate GPS, track by car or on foot, get low and offer treats if you spot them, call 311 to file a loose-dog report with Calgary Animal Services, and post on Calgary Lost Pets Facebook groups.
+Recoveries happen fastest when GPS, social media, and Animal Services are activated within the first hour.

 How does Husky prey drive affect cats and wildlife?